jl-oclinux/SecWinBatchMode/README.md

 As far as EDRs ([Endpoint Detection and Response](https://en.wikipedia.org/wiki/Endpoint_detection_and_response)) are concerned, SWMB is bound to raise alarms.
 Indeed, this program touches on the system's low-level configuration, which an EDR doesn't like by default.
 You'll need to set up whitelists in your EDR to accept some of your system settings.
-This is inherent to the very notion of EDR...
+This is inherent to the EDR concept...

 ## Usage